-The reserves data set forth below (the "Reserves Data") is based upon an evaluation by Sproule with an effective date of December 31, 2014 contained in a consolidated report of Sproule dated February 5, 2015 (the "Sproule Report").
-The Sproule Report evaluated, as at December 31, 2014, the oil, NGLs and natural gas reserves of AOG and its consolidated subsidiaries.
-The Reserves Data summarizes AOG's consolidated oil, NGLs and natural gas reserves and the net present values of future net revenue for these reserves using forecast prices and costs.
+The reserves data set forth below (the "Reserves Data") is based upon an evaluation by Sproule Associates Limited ("Sproule") with an effective date of December 31, 2015 contained in a report of Sproule dated February 8, 2016 (the "Sproule Report").
+The Sproule Report evaluated, as at December 31, 2015, the crude oil, NGLs and conventional natural gas reserves of Advantage.
+The Reserves Data summarizes Advantage's crude oil, NGLs and conventional natural gas reserves and the net present values of future net revenue for these reserves using forecast prices and costs.
+All of the Corporation's reserves are in Canada and, specifically, in the Province of Alberta.
 The Sproule Report has been prepared in accordance with the standards contained in the COGE Handbook and the reserve definitions contained in NI 51-101 and the COGE Handbook.
 Additional information not required by NI 51-101 has been presented to provide continuity and additional information which the Corporation believes is important to readers of this annual information form.
 Sproule was engaged to provide evaluations of proved and proved plus probable reserves and no attempt was made to evaluate possible reserves.